President of the Darclée Foundation

 for the young generation" she was proclaimed in Berlin Musician of the Year: «A great Voice for the Renaissance of Culture».

 In 2005, commemorating 50 years since the great Romanian composer George Enescu passed away, Mariana Nicolesco presented in world premiere, for the George Enesco International Year proclaimed by UNESCO, his Complete Songs, interpreted by the laureates of the Romanian National Song Competition she created in Brasov.
 As a result of the great success of the evening, broadcast by the national TV, Mariana Nicolesco and her young friends were invited for Gala Concerts dedicated to Enescu's Songs in Japan, at the Aichi World Exhibition as well as in Nagoya and Tokyo, in Prague, Paris, Rome and New York.
-Enescu's Complete Songs were released on the occasion on CD and DVD.
-In no time, exceptional echoes appeared in the international music magazines, from Orpheus in Berlin to Amadeus in Milan.
+Enescu's Complete Songs were released on that occasion on CD and DVD.
+Shortly afterwards, exceptional echoes appeared in the international music magazines, from Orpheus in Berlin to Amadeus in Milan.

 the same year she was made UNESCO Artist for Peace "in recognition of her commitment to musical heritage,